-CFIUS: Practical Considerations -Political and Public Relations Contacts
+CFIUS: Practical Considerations -- Political and Public Relations Contacts

-Government contacts:

-• It is often advisable for officials of the U.S. target company and the foreign purchaser to alert government purchasing and Defense Security Services officials to the potential transaction to obtain their views as to whether a FOCI mitigation agreement appears necessary or warranted and determine if there appear to be any initial concerns regarding the potential transaction.

-• Political contacts:
+• Government contacts:

-• Where it is likely that a transaction will result in an investigation by CFIUS, it may also be advisable for the parties to contact appropriate Congressional representatives, of the states in which facilities are located or who are on relevant Congressional committees, and state and local government officials, to inform them of the proposed transaction and emphasize the positive aspects of the transaction (e.g., new investment, job protection, no shutdown of plants).

-• Public relations contacts:

-- It also may be advisable to contact unions/employee groups, and national, local, and trade press to explain the purpose and positive effects of the transaction. - All government and public relations contacts must be closely coordinated and must present a consistent message about the transaction.
+- It is often advisable for officials of the U.S. target company and the foreign purchaser to alert government purchasing and possibly Defense Security Services officials to the potential transaction to obtain their views as to whether a FOCI mitigation agreement appears necessary or warranted and determine if there appear to be any initial concerns regarding the potential transaction. - Political contacts: - Where it is likely that a transaction will result in an investigation by CFIUS, it may also be advisable for the parties to contact appropriate Congressional representatives, of the states in which facilities are located or who are on relevant Congressional committees, and state and local government officials, to inform them of the proposed transaction and emphasize the positive aspects of the transaction (e.g., new investment, job protection, no shutdown of plants), and possibly other Departments (e.g., Energy, State, Defense). - Public relations contacts: - It also may be advisable to contact unions/employee groups, and national, local, and trade press to explain the purpose and positive effects of the transaction. - All government and public relations contacts must be closely coordinated and must present a consistent message about the transaction.